ABC FinanceBridging loans

 They are a form of property finance that is used to bridge the gap between 2 events happening, such as purchasing one property, and another being sold.

-Bridge loans, also known as bridging finance, were first offered in the 1960s by large banks and building societies to fund property purchases before the borrower’s existing property was sold.
+Bridge loans, also known as bridging finance, were first offered in the 1960s by large banks and building societies to fund property purchases before the sale of the buyer’s property had completed.

 The bridging loan market has grown to become a £4.8bn industry as of 2022 and is continuing to grow.